 Q: What do you like to do in your free time?

-Q: Any little known facts about your town?
+Q: Any little known facts about your lives or town?

 Q: Do you have helpful innkeeping tips you would like to share?